bmabsout/Thesis/src/chapters/08_synthesis_future.typ

 *Cross-Domain Validation*: Comprehensive empirical validation across quadrotor control, manipulation tasks, and mobile robot navigation demonstrates the generality and effectiveness of the approach.

-*Sample Efficiency Improvements*: Consistent 3-6x improvements in sample efficiency across domains demonstrate the practical value of semantic preservation and compositional optimization.
+*Sample Efficiency Improvements*: Consistent 6.4× and 5.6× speedups across domains demonstrate the practical value of semantic preservation and compositional optimization.

 *Real-World Deployment*: Successful real-world deployment on quadrotor hardware with live adaptation capabilities demonstrates the practical viability of the approach.